-- We have a well-developed core curriculum that focuses on eight learning areas English, Mathematics, Humanities and Social Science (transitioning from History and Geography), Science, The Arts, Technology, Health & Physical Education and Languages Other Than English (Italian) - There are strongly defined curriculum plans which define areas of explicit teaching. - Specialist programs and staff are provided in performing arts (music, dance, drama), visual arts (Year 3-6), instrumental music, physical education, Italian, technology, Intervention and Special Education. - ◆ The Reach Program of Excellence is offered to academically talented students.
-This programs utilise a range of strategies including web conferencing with Distance Education, Programs with local secondary schools, a Reach class in each Year level (P-5) and clustering approaches. - Mango Hill State School embraces information technology throughout the school with ICTs embedded across the curriculum utilising a BYOD iPad program known as ePAL as well as a range of other devices accessible at school. - ◆ Variations to School Routine through camps (Year 4-6), excursions, incursions and visiting performances.
-These are planned to coincide with and enhance particular units of work. - ◆ Italian is taught to all students from Prep to Year 6.
-The emphasis is on cultural understanding and awareness and grows towards speaking and writing in Italian as students' progress through the program. - ◆ Swimming lessons as part of Health and Physical Education (HPE).
+- ◆ We have a well-developed core curriculum that focuses on eight learning areas English, Mathematics, Humanities and Social Science (transitioning from History and Geography), Science, The Arts, Technology, Health & Physical Education and Languages Other Than English (Italian) - ◆ There are strongly defined curriculum plans, which define areas of explicit teaching. - ◆ Specialist programs and staff are provided in Performing Arts (music, dance, drama), STEM, instrumental music, physical education, Italian, technology, intervention and special education. - ◆ The Reach Program of Excellence is offered to academically talented students.
+This program utilises a range of strategies including web conferencing with Distance Education, Programs with local secondary schools, a Reach class in each year level (P-6) and clustering approaches. - ♦ Mango Hill State School embraces information technology throughout the school with ICTs embedded across the curriculum, utilising a BYOD iPad program known as ePAL, as well as a range of other devices accessible at school. - ◆ Variations to School Routine through camps (Year 4-6), excursions, incursions and visiting performances, planned to coincide with and enhance particular units of work. - ◆ Italian is taught to all students from Prep to Year 6.
+The emphasis is on cultural understanding and awareness and grows towards speaking and writing in Italian as students' progress through the program. - ♦ Swimming lessons as part of Health and Physical Education (HPE).
 Prep Year 3 students participated in swimming lessons, which include a focus on technique in swimming and on water safety in Term 4.

-Co-curricular Activities
+Co-curricular activities